danielclark141/Inventory-Analysis-Case-Study/README.md

 # Inventory-Analysis-Case-Study

-The goal of this project is to analyze inventory transactional data to create meaningful insights that a management team could use to drive business decisions.
+The goal of this project is to analyze inventory transactional data to find insights that management could use to make better business decisions.

 [Click here to view the dataset](https://www.kaggle.com/datasets/bhanupratapbiswas/inventory-analysis-case-study?select=SalesFINAL12312016.csv)

-**Overview**
+# Overview

 **Findings:** \n